edolauria/edolauria.github.io/_news/announcement_1.md

 This is part of the Series <a href="https://seedseminar.apps.math.cnrs.fr/" target="_blank"> Seed Seminar of Mathematics and Physics </a>.

 This seminar series is structured into three-month thematic periods.
-Each thematic period is composed by: a kick-off event at [https://www.ihp.fr/fr](Institut Henri Poincaré) and a number of talks at \href{https://www.ihes.fr/}{Institut des Hautes Études Scientifiques (IHES)}, streamed on Zoom (a list can be found <a href="https://seedseminar.apps.math.cnrs.fr/talks/" target="_blank"> here). </a><br/>
+Each thematic period is composed by: a kick-off event at [Institut Henri Poincaré](https://www.ihp.fr/fr) and a number of talks at [Institut des Hautes Études Scientifiques (IHES)](https://www.ihes.fr/), streamed on Zoom (a list can be found [here](https://seedseminar.apps.math.cnrs.fr/talks/)). </a><br/>

 We are currently supported by the Fondation mathématique Jacques Hadamard, the CNRS and the IHES;